vishalmishra-27/SocialApp/README.md

 This is a Node.js application that provides various functionalities such as user authentication, posting, following users, and viewing a social feed.

+This Node.JS Backend Server is hosted at 'https://socialapp-cuo2.onrender.com'

 ---------------------------------------

 Setup Instructions :